International Search and Rescue Advisory Group: History

-INSARAG was established in 1991 following international experiences in large-scale earthquake disasters, including the 1985 Mexico City earthquake and the 1988 Spitak earthquake in Armenia.
-These events highlighted challenges in the coordination of international search and rescue operations and the need for common standards.
+INSARAG was established in 1991 in response to intense earthquake disasters, including the 1985 Mexico City earthquake and the 1988 Spitak earthquake in Armenia.

-The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) hosts the INSARAG Secretariat at the Palais des Nations in Geneva, Switzerland.

-In 2002, the United Nations General Assembly endorsed INSARAG’s role through Resolution 57/150, which called for strengthening the effectiveness and coordination of international urban search and rescue assistance.
+In 2002, the United Nations General Assembly endorsed INSARAG’s role through Resolution 57/150, which called for "strengthening the effectiveness and coordination of international USAR assistance".
+In 2010, participants at the Global Meeting in Kobe, Japan adopted the Hyogo Framework for Action.
+This was a ten-year program for disaster risk reduction which concluded in March 2015.

-Since its formation, INSARAG has organized regional and global meetings to review standards and procedures.
-A notable milestone was the 2010 Global Meeting in Kobe, Japan, where participants adopted the Hyogo Declaration, reinforcing the importance of preparedness and international cooperation in disaster response.

-INSARAG has been involved in the coordination of international teams during several major emergencies, including the 2010 Haiti earthquake, the 2015 Nepal earthquake, and the 2023 Turkey–Syria earthquake.
+INSARAG has been involved in the coordination of international teams during several emergencies, such as the 2010 Haiti earthquake, the 2015 Nepal earthquake, and the 2023 Turkey–Syria earthquake.